Accenture/serverless-ephemeral/README.md

     sls deploy -v
     ```

-    > Given the plugin bundles libraries, the final zipped asset size may increase considerable.
+    > Given the plugin bundles libraries, the final zipped asset size may increase considerably.
 Under slow connections, consider using the `AWS_CLIENT_TIMEOUT` environment variable (see https://github.com/serverless/serverless/issues/490#issuecomment-204976134)

 ### The .ephemeral directory
-During the deployment process, a `.ephemeral` directory will be created.
+During the deployment process, the `.ephemeral` directory will be created.
 The purpose of this directory is:
 * Saving the downloaded library zip files inside the `.ephemeral/lib` folder
 * Bundling the libraries and the Serverless Lambda function file(s) inside the `.ephemeral/pkg` folder